Ahom people: Me-dam-me-phi

-times but now it's celebrated in the 31st January.
+times but now it's celebrated in 31 January.

 Poi cheng ken

-Poi cheng ken is the traditional spring festival of the Tai-Ahom people, celebrated during the Ahom month of Duin-Ha in the Sexagenary cycle.
+Poi cheng ken is the traditional spring festival of the Tai Ahom people, celebrated during the Ahom month of Duin-Ha in the Sexagenary cycle.
 The festival includes rituals such as washing, particularly bathing household cattle, honoring ancestors, and worshipping the insignia Chum Pha Rueng Sheng Mueang.
 The customs of Cheng Ken are documented in the ancient manuscript Khyek Lai Bet.
 As stated:

 Duin ha jao pai ka duin ruk Poi cheng ken ao ma, hu ap nam, khai ap nam...., lit. the month of Duin-ha is over.
 Poi cheng ken arrives in Duin-ruk.
 Cows and buffaloes are bathed in water.'

 Housing

 Like the rural Thai people of Thailand, the house rural Ahom families have been made of wood and bamboo, and two roofs are typically thatched.
 Families' orchards and ploughed fields are situated near their house.
 Houses are built in a scattered fashion within bamboo groves.
 At one time, the Ahom built their house on stilts called Rwan Huan about two meters above ground level.